 Eastern Wood-Pewees are territorial during the breeding season, holding territories that range from about 5-20 acres in size.
 The male changes his singing patterns in response to other males.
 He also attacks other species that approach while he is singing, although his territory may overlap with those of Great Crested Flycatchers and Least Flycatchers.
 Pewees appear to be monogamous; the female incubates the brood while the male brings food.
 They are solitary during migration and on the wintering grounds.

-Eastern Wood-Pewees are common birds, but their population has been gradually declining over most of their range, according to the North American Breeding Bird Survey.
-On average, the decline has been 1.3 percent per year from 1966—2010 (an overall decline of about 44 percent in that time), the survey reports.
-Partners in Flight estimates the global breeding population at 5.5 million, with 94 percent breeding in the U.S. and 6 percent in Canada.
-They rate a 10 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Eastern Wood-Pewee is a common bird, but across its range populations declined by about 51% between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 5.5 million, with 94% breeding in the U.S. and 6% in Canada.
+The species rates a 10 out of 20 on the Continental Concern Score.
+Eastern Wood-Pewee is not on the 2016 State of North America's Birds' Watch List.
 One reason for their decrease may be the high northeastern populations of white-tailed deer, whose browsing may cause changes to the intermediate canopy where pewees forage.
 Pewees are tolerant of forest fragmentation, since they live in both edge habitat and forest interiors.

 Long-distance migrant.
 The Eastern Wood-Pewee is one of the last spring migrants to return from its wintering range in South America.
 Most individuals migrate over land through Mexico, but some cross the Caribbean.